Audit and Corporate Governance Committee

 Compensation Committee

 The self-evaluation measures have also been included in Compensation Committee’s performance evaluation since October 2022.
-In 2023, the Company’s Remuneration Committee received a rating of “Excellent” in its self-assessment.
-Compared with 2022, the self-assessment results showed improvement in all aspects.
+In 2024, the Company’s Compensation Committee received a rating of “Excellent” in its self-assessment.

 The Company established a Strategy Committee in 2022.
-The first Strategy Committee consists of all independent directors; their term of service is from October 27, 2022 to May 18, 2023.
+The first Strategy Committee consisted of all the independent directors; their term of service was from October 27, 2022 to May 18, 2023.
 The first Strategy Committee meeting was held on December 1, 2022, to discuss the Company’s future operating strategy and policy.
-All members of the Committee participated in the meeting.
-The Committee provided many suggestions and guidance on the operational policy reported by the Company's management team; the Committee asked the management questions such as what should be done (or not be done) in the future in terms of the Company's strategic direction à business strategy à each functional unit’s strategic implementation; why this needs to be (or doesn’t need to be) done; and how it should be done.
-The Committee also asked that they formulate feasible, measurable milestones for each functional unit, to form a complete functional strategy loop.
+All members of the Committee participated in this meeting.
+The Committee provided many suggestions and guidance on the operational policy reported by the Company's management team.
+The Committee asked the management questions such as what should be done (or not be done) in terms of the Company's strategic direction, business strategy as well as each functional unit’s strategic implementation.
+The Committee also asked that each functional unit formulate feasible, measurable milestones to form a complete functional strategy loop.
 It was also decided in the first Strategy Committee meeting that the meetings shall be held at least twice a year.
-Within the scope of Committee’s scope of authority, management, experts, and other people may be invited to attend the meetings and provide relevant information.
+Within the scope of Committee’s scope of authority, management, experts, and other people may be invited to attend the meetings to provide relevant information.

-The second Strategy Committee was changed to be composed of all directors, with a term of service from May 18, 2023 to May 17, 2026.And Kenneth Kin, independent director, is serving as Committee convener.
+In the second Strategy Committee, the members were changed to comprise of all directors, with a term of service from May 18, 2023 to May 17, 2026 and with Kenneth Kin, independent director, serving as the Committee convener.
 Kenneth Kin is well experienced in the industry.
-He has been in charge of Asia-Pacific operations for Convex Computer in the US, and is past head of Motorola’s Computer Group.
+He has been in charge of Asia-Pacific operations for Convex Computer in the US, and has been the head of Motorola’s Computer Group.
 Later, he served as the Vice President of IBM’s Microelectronics Global Business and Services Department.
 In 2001, he was hired as Senior Vice President of TSMC’s Global Business and Marketing Department, where he was responsible for global business and services.
-In addition to his work experience, he has also served as a Director of the Massachusetts High Technology Council, and at National Tsing Hua University, was a Deputy Dean of the College of Technology Management and director of the EMBA program.
-He is a leader in the technology industry, with both industry and academia experience.
+In addition to his work experience, he has also served as a Director of the Massachusetts High Technology Council, and at National Tsing Hua University, where he was the Deputy Dean of the College of Technology Management and director of the EMBA program.
+He is a leader in the technology industry, with both industry and academic experience.

 The Committee’s scope of authority includes planning and guidance on the following matters: